jacebenson/docs/src/docs/web/lists.md

 ---
-title: "web/Lists ~ Tables"
+title: "web/Lists"
 ---

+> This document is a little out of date as lists have been rewritten some to conform with the custom generators. - JB 2022-01-26

 A better title might be tables.

 The [TableComponent](https://github.com/tskrio/tskr/blob/main/web/src/components/TableComponent/TableComponent.js) takes a number of `props` and then passes that data into react-table.